cisagov/Malcolm/sensor-iso/README.md

 ### <a name="metricbeat"></a>metricbeat: resource statistics forwarding

-The sensor uses [metricbeat](https://www.elastic.co/products/beats/metricbeat) to forward system resource metrics (CPU, network I/O, disk I/O, memory utilization, etc.) to an OpenSearch database using a RESTful API using HTTP/HTTPS as the transport protocol.
+The sensor uses [metricbeat](https://www.elastic.co/products/beats/metricbeat) to forward system resource metrics (CPU, network I/O, disk I/O, memory utilization, etc.) to an OpenSearch database by way of Logstash in the same manner as [filebeat](#filebeat).
 Select **metricbeat** from the forwarding configuration mode options.

 Metricbeat gathers system resource metrics at an interval you specify.
 The default interval is 30 seconds, but it can be set to any value between 1 and 60 seconds.